Buy U.S. Stocks Today? Graham Thinks You're Nuts

 Would Warren Buffett's mentor buy domestic stocks today?
 Probably not.
 The father of value investing, Benjamin Graham, would have trouble recommending a single U.S. company's shares across thousands of possibilities.

 Need proof?
 In the 14th chapter of The Intelligent Investor, a classic that Mr. Buffett regarded as "…the best book on investing ever written," Graham offered a seven-step test for stock selection.
-The criteria include: (1) adequate size with respect to revenue, (2) strong financial condition with respect to liquidity, (3) reasonable earnings growth over a decade (4) modest price-to-earnings (P/E) ratio of 15 or less, (5) economical price-to-book (P/B) ratio of 1.5 or less, (6) 20 years of consistent dividend payments to insure the likelihood of continuation, and (7) earnings stability vis-a-vis the absence of any losses over the previous decade.
+The criteria include: (1) Adequate size with respect to revenue, (2) strong financial condition with respect to liquidity, (3) reasonable earnings growth over a decade (4) modest price-to-earnings (P/E) ratio of 15 or less, (5) economical price-to-book (P/B) ratio of 1.5 or less, (6) 20 years of consistent dividend payments to ensure the likelihood of continuation, and (7) earnings stability vis-a-vis the absence of any losses over the previous decade.

 Right off the Louisville Slugger bat, it would be extremely difficult to employ Graham's stock screen in its entirety.
 The adverse impact of the Great Recession in 2008 dismisses thousands of companies on earnings-per-share losses as well as dividend cuts/suspensions.
 It follows that you're not going to get 20 consecutive years of dividend durability, 10 years of earnings stability AND moderate valuations (e.g., P/B, P/E, etc.) near all-time record highs for U.S. equities.
 Not even from "Dividend Aristocrats."